 Some accounts that are considered non-privileged include standard user accounts and guest accounts since they are given limited access to systems and data.

-Privileged accounts are the accounts most targeted by threat actors, which is why it’s important organisations take the necessary steps to secure them from cyber attacks.
+Privileged accounts are the accounts most targeted by threat actors, which is why it’s important organizations take the necessary steps to secure them from cyber attacks.
 According to Verizon’s 2022 Data Breach Investigations Report, 74% of breaches involved access to a privileged account.

 The aftermath of a cyber attack is especially devastating for Small and Medium-Sized Businesses (SMBs) and often results in them going out of business.
 Keeper’s report revealed only half of SMBs survive at least five years after experiencing a cyber attack.

-PAM solutions also aid organisations in securing privileged accounts through the use of Enterprise Password Management (EPM).
+PAM solutions also aid organizations in securing privileged accounts through the use of Enterprise Password Management (EPM).
 EPM aids IT administrators in enforcing the use of strong passwords and Multi-Factor Authentication (MFA) on privileged accounts.
 Even in the event of a breach, strong passwords and MFA would prevent threat actors from being able to access a privileged account successfully.